Medical Internship in Tanzania

 You should bring scrubs or a white coat, closed medical shoes, a stethoscope, gloves and personal reference materials.

-Spots are limited to maintain quality supervision and training, so we recommend applying early to secure your place.
+Spots are limited to maintain quality supervision, so early application is advised.

 Ready to apply?